 And also:

-is the very definition of an expectation-buster.
-Nobody saw this coming. doesn't feel like a cookie-cutter presidential candidate.
+Donald is the very definition of an expectation-buster.
+Nobody saw this coming.
+Trump doesn’t feel like a cookie-cutter presidential candidate.
 Trump feels like something unique.
-You've got to sometimes take risks and go against conventional wisdom to come out a winner.
+You’ve got to sometimes take risks and go against conventional wisdom to come out a winner.

 There it is hidden in plain sight: the key to enticing today’s American consumer.
 Whether they’re picking their entertainment or their political candidates (and yes, you could argue that those are similar, too) a wide swath of today’s voters are looking for something different.
 They want something other than what “conventional wisdom” would suggest they’ve chosen in the past.
 Because sometimes you’ve got to sometimes take risks and go against conventional wisdom to come out a winner.
 Like Deadpool.
 Or Sanders.
 Or Trump.